ACP Program Information

 Program Requirements (advanced-standing, one-year program without practicum)*

-Students must complete at least 4.0 full-course equivalents (FCEs).
+Students must complete at least 4.0 full-course equivalents (FCEs). *This option is only available to students who have demonstrated excellence in an undergraduate pharmacology program.

 Required Courses (3.5 FCEs):